-Furthermore, Turkey has always been in the center of olive oil culture due to its geographical position.
-This location is the best place to gro olive trees and produce olive oils.
+Furthermore, Turkey has always been at the center of the olive oil culture of many different societies in Asia and Europe due to its geographical position.
+This location is the best place to grow olive trees and produce olive oils.

 Special Extra Virgin Olive Oil from Artem Oliva

 Free acidity in olive oil directly reflects its quality.
-This quality element mostly referred as fatty acids in terms of oleic acid.
-This quality parameter is very favorable in the olive oils produced in Turkey.
-Turkish olive oil industry has developed so much that the control of air, temperature and heat can be kept under control and monitored during the whole process.
+This quality element is mainly referred to in terms of oleic acid, which is a fatty acid.
+This quality parameter is highly favorable in the olive oils produced in Turkey.
+Therefore, using modernized optimization systems, Artem Oliva is continually dedicated to lowering its free fatty acidity levels yearly.

 Description of Best Olive Oil in Legal and Sensory Aspects

 Artem Oliva extracts the liquid gold, also known as olive oil, from the fruits of the Olea Europaea tree, native to the Mediterranean region.
 This tree’s name mirrors the soil in which it grows, enhancing the authenticity of our high-quality olive oil.

 Known as “liquid gold,” olive oil is the healthiest liquid fat we can consume.
 The nickname “liquid gold” mirrors our value of this precious oil.
 Olive oil’s applications span far beyond our kitchen, from enriching our meals as cooking oil, frying medium, or seasoning to playing a vital role in industries like pharmaceuticals and cosmetics.

 Similarly, there are other types of uses for olive oil which may not be the case anymore in today’s world.
 One example of this is the usage of olive oil as lamp oil.
 This is where the raw oil is called “lampante oil.”
 Olive oil was used as fuel for oil lamps for many years.